FIWARE-TMForum/Business-API-Ecosystem/doc/configuration-guide.rst

 MongoDB, and its connection can be configured modifying the *DATABASES* setting of the *settings.py* file. ::

     DATABASES = {
+        "default": {
+            "ENGINE": "djongo",
+            "NAME": "wstore_db",
+            "ENFORCE_SCHEMA": False,
-        'default': {
+            "CLIENT": {
-            'ENGINE': 'django_mongodb_engine',
-            'NAME': 'wstore_db',
-            'USER': '',
-            'PASSWORD': '',
-            'HOST': '',
-            'PORT': '',
-            'TEST_NAME': 'test_database',
+                "host": "localhost",
+                "port": 27017
+                "username': "mongoadmin",
+                "password': "mongopass"
+            },
         }
     }

 This setting contains the following fields:

-* ENGINE: Database engine, must be fixed to django_mongodb_engine
+* ENGINE: Database engine, must be fixed to djongo
 * NAME: Name of the database to be used
+* CLIENT: Configuration for connecting to MongoDB
+    * host: Host of the database.
+If empty it uses the default *localhost* host
+    * port: Port of the database.
+If empty it uses the default *27017* port
-* USER: User of the database.
+    * username: User of the database.
 If empty the software creates a non authenticated connection
-* PASSWORD: Database user password.
+    * password: Database user password.
 If empty the software creates a non authenticated connection
-* HOST: Host of the database.
-If empty it uses the default *localhost* host
-* PORT: Port of the database.
-If empty it uses the default *27017* port
-* TEST_NAME: Name of the database to be used when running the tests

 These settings can be configured using the environment with the following variables: ::